OutsideIT/FireMotD/README.md

-# Bash tool to display system information after logging into a Linux CentOS server
+# Bash tool to display system information after logging into a Linux CentOS or Red Hat system

 ### Idea

-Checks Microsoft Windows enabled scheduled tasks excluding defined folders and task patterns, returning state of tasks
-with name, author, exit code and performance data to Nagios.
+This tool displays useful system information after logging into a Linux CentOS or Red Hat system, such as version, CPU information, memory, disk information.
+And with the help of count_yum_updates.sh the number of yum updates also shows.

 ### Status

-In development.
+Production ready.
+Please visit http://outsideit.net/generate-motd for more information.

 ### How To